Silicon dioxide

+Silicon dioxide is a common fundamental constituent of glass.

 Structure

 In the majority of silicon dioxides, the silicon atom shows tetrahedral coordination, with four oxygen atoms surrounding a central Si atom (see 3-D Unit Cell).
 Thus, SiO2 forms 3-dimensional network solids in which each silicon atom is covalently bonded in a tetrahedral manner to 4 oxygen atoms.
 In contrast, CO2 is a linear molecule.
 The starkly different structures of the dioxides of carbon and silicon are a manifestation of the double bond rule.

+Based on the crystal structural differences, silicon dioxide can be divided into two categories: crystalline and non-crystalline (amorphous).
+In crystalline form, this substance can be found naturally occurring as quartz, tridymite (high-temperature form), cristobalite (high-temperature form), stishovite (high-pressure form), and coesite (high-pressure form).
+On the other hand, amorphous silica can be found in nature as opal and diatomaceous earth.
+Quartz glass is a form of intermediate state between these structures.